 Local regulations contain sections that are federally enforceable and sections that are locally enforceable only.
 Locally enforceable only rules have not been approved by EPA for inclusion into the State Implementation Plan (SIP).
 Requirements and conditions that that will eventually appear in the Part 70 OP which are related only to non-SIP rules are notated as locally enforceable only.

-Table IV-A-1: Clark County Department of Air Quality- Air Quality Regulations and SIP Status
+Table IV-A-1: Clark County Air Quality Regulations & SIP Status